 Appearance and dress should be in keeping with the job being performed, both for safety reasons and to reflect a positive image for the Park District.
 Should an employee arrive for work wearing clothing or accessories that, in the opinion of their supervisor, is inappropriate, they may be required, without pay, to go home and change clothes prior to commencing work.

+Employees are encouraged to wear clothing with the Park District or facility name and logo.
 In those departments where uniforms have been implemented, the wearing of said uniform is mandatory.